 5) The Toy Shack

-When visiting Las Vegas, Nevada, make sure to visit the Toy Shack.
+When visiting Las Vegas, Nevada, visit the Toy Shack.
 This amazing store has everything you could want, and it’s all cheap!
 They have a wide selection of games, toys, and even electronics.
 You can find some great deals here, so be sure to check them out!

 The average price of toys at the toy shack is about $10.
 However, there are a few toys that are more expensive than others.
 For instance, the price for a Barbie doll is about $15.
-The average price for a Hot Wheels car, on the other hand, is about $5.
+On the other hand, the average price for a Hot Wheels car is about $5.

 See Related: Fun & Best Things to do in Primm, Nevada